Infection (2019 film)

-Infection (Infección) is a 2019 independent Venezuelan film directed by Flavio Pedota.
-A horror-thriller film, it tells the story of a zombie apocalypse and contains elements of social satire.
+Infection (Infección) is a 2019 horror thriller film written and directed by Flavio Pedota.
+It tells the story of a zombie apocalypse and contains elements of social satire.
 It is Venezuela's first zombie film.
 The film has received several awards and nominations.
 It is seen by many to contain anti-Chavismo commentary, and has been banned in Venezuela.

 Synopsis

 As a new strain of rabies takes hold of Venezuelan capital Caracas, Dr. Adam Vargas and friend Johnny fight their way across the city to an international laboratory to create a cure, while also trying to find Adam's son who was staying in the countryside with his grandparents.
 They meet a doctor from Switzerland who has been sent to investigate the epidemic.
 It contains "post-epidemic interviews" during the end credits.